Is the Wavefunction Already an Object on Space?: Symmetry Group Explanation

-\begin{remark} Klein also considers composite objects, for example he wrote (emphasis in the original text) \cite{klein1872ErlangenProgram} \begin{quote} \emph{we must evidently choose our space-elements in such a way that their manifoldness either is itself a body or can be decomposed into bodies.} \end{quote}
+\begin{remark} Klein also considers composite objects.
+For example, he wrote the following \citep{klein1872ErlangenProgram}: \begin{fquote} We must evidently choose our space-elements in such a way that their manifoldness either is itself a body or can be decomposed into bodies. \end{fquote}